 This paper conducts the design work of a static star simulator based on two parts: the optical system and the opto-mechanical structure.
 A high-precision wide-field-of-view star simulator suitable for high and low temperature environments is designed.
 During the research process, the following main works were carried out:

 1）Through systematic literature research and in combination with the technical parameters of mainstream domestic star sensors, the key performance indicators of the star simulator were determined.
 On this basis, the research objective of the static star simulator was clarified.
-The main parameters of the star simulator were simulated and analyzed, providing a theoretical method for the subsequent design of the optical system and opto-mechanical structure of the star simulator, thereby ensuring that the star simulator can achieve the design of an optical system with high imaging quality.
+The main parameters of the star simulator were simulated and analyzed, providing a theoretical method for the subsequent design of the optical system and opto-mechanical structure of the star simulator, this design achieves a lighter 300g system compared to prior 2kg simulators while maintaining RMS 10.31.

 2）Based on the F-number and half-field of view parameters of the optical system, a suitable optical system was screened out from the patent lens library of the Code V software as the initial structure, and the system performance was improved through iterative optimization.
-The RMS value of the dot plot of the optimized optical system reaches 3.001um (10.31 "), and at a spatial frequency of 69lp/mm, the MTF value of the full field of view is better than 0.85 and a total weight of 300g..
+The RMS value of the dot plot of the optimized optical system reaches 3.001um (10.31 "), and at a spatial frequency of 69lp/mm, the MTF value of the full field of view is better than 0.85 and a total weight of 300g.

 5 Outlook